Photos from the women's Rust Buster Invitational.

 She received a bachelor's degree in political science from James Madison in 1992.
 She also obtained a master's degree in sports administration and exercise science from JMU in 1996.
 A four-year letterwinner with the Dukes, she was an NCAA All-American in the 1500-meter run during the 1992 season.
 In 2002, Benson was inducted into the JMU Athletic Hall of Fame.

-Benson is currently the personal coach to Jennifer Barringer Simpson, who claimed the gold medal in the 1500-meter run at the 2011 World Outdoor Track and Field Championships and competed in that event at the 2012 Olympic Games.
+Benson spent two years as the personal coach to Jenny (Barringer) Simpson, who claimed the gold medal in the 1500-meter run at the 2011 World Outdoor Track and Field Championships and competed in that event at the 2012 Olympic Games.
 She also coached Tyner, Houseworth and Matt Williams, as members of the Air Force World Class Athlete Program (WCAP).

 She has also served as a coach to Kevin Sullivan, who set new Canadian records in the indoor and outdoor 3000-meter events and finished 13th at the 2006 World Cross Country Championships, and Lukezic, who finished seventh at the 2006 World Indoor Championships and clocked the seventh-fastest 1500-meter time ever in a U.S. outdoor performance.
 In addition, Benson served as a consultant to Alan Webb, who was ranked No. 1 in the 1500 meters during that time.